Open multicurrency accounts in GBP, USD, EUR, CHF, NGN today! Get Started!

 Here is why OhentPay and similar services can be a better choice:

-• Lower Fees: OhentPay offers competitive fees compared to banks.
+• Lower fees: OhentPay offers competitive fees compared to banks.
 We're transparent, so you see the exact fees upfront.

-• Transparent Pricing: No hidden charges or surprises.
+• Transparent pricing: No hidden charges or surprises.
 You know exactly what you're paying for.

-• Competitive Exchange Rates: OhentPay strives to offer rates closer to the interbank rate, maximizing your recipient's amount.
+• Competitive exchange rates: OhentPay strives to offer rates closer to the interbank rate, maximizing your recipient's amount.

 OhentPay charges a service fee of £1.99 for personal accounts or its equivalent in other currencies.
 You can send up to £5,000 per transaction but the maximum amount you can send at once using your card for payment is £1,500 via the OhentPay mobile app.